nordeck/matrix-neoboard/README.md

 docker run --rm -e REACT_APP_HOME_SERVER_URL=https://matrix-client.matrix.org -p 8080:8080 ghcr.io/nordeck/matrix-neoboard-widget:latest
 ```

+Be sure, that you also read the security notes in the base image [@matrix-widget-toolkit/widget-server](https://github.com/nordeck/matrix-widget-toolkit/tree/main/containers/widget-server) docs.

-Our docker image supports customizing the nginx config by supplying additional config files.
+The image supports customizing the nginx config by supplying additional config files.
 For example, this allows running the image in an IPv4-only environment, as demonstrated at <https://github.com/nordeck/matrix-widget-toolkit/tree/main/containers/widget-server#custom-listen-directive>

 We also provide a [HELM chart](./charts/).